 A review of the above discussions and table usually provides the following conclusions:

-- MD5 is not typically used as it only does a one-way authentication, and perhaps even more importantly does not support automatic distribution and rotation of WEP keys so does nothing to relieve the administrative burden of manual WEP key maintenance.
+- MD5 isn't typically used as it only does a one-way authentication, and perhaps even more importantly doesn't support automatic distribution and rotation of WEP keys so does nothing to relieve the administrative burden of manual WEP key maintenance.

 - TLS, while very secure, requires client certificates to be installed on each Wi-Fi workstation.
 Maintenance of a PKI infrastructure requires additional administrative expertise and time in addition to that of maintaining the WLAN itself.

 - TTLS addresses the certificate issue by tunneling TLS, and thus eliminating the need for a certificate on the client side.
 Making this an often preferred option.
-TTLS is primarily promoted by Funk and there is a charge for supplicant and authentication server software.
+Funk Software* is the primary promoter of TTLS, and there's a charge for supplicant and authentication server software.

 - LEAP has the longest history, and while previously Cisco proprietary (works with Cisco Wi-Fi adapters only), Cisco has licensed LEAP to a variety of other manufacturers through their Cisco Compatible Extensions program.
 A strong password policy should be enforced when LEAP is used for authentication.

-- EAP-FAST is now available for enterprises that cannot enforce a strong password policy and do not want to deploy certificates for authentication.
+- EAP-FAST is now available for enterprises that can't enforce a strong password policy and don't want to deploy certificates for authentication.